Introducing Infinitude III, the Digital (Pixel) Mirror. Bringing the virtual world into the physical.

 Limited to the first 50 artists to apply; prints will be named, numbered and watermarked LONDON DADA 2015.

 Update; 03 / 2016, the following year from release of the Dada Digital Mirror….

 Self portrait / Hidden pulse, gif by Atacart ( 2016 ), that he keeps as a retweet & follower-accumulating pinned headline lead-in image on his Twitter timeline.
 A direct copy of Infinitude III; The Digital Mirror by Michael St.Mark, made up into a simple gif by randomly moving some of the mirrored squares – as is exactly the function of Digital Mirror – and re-photographing it.

-( * Still there as of January 2018 – presumably Mr Atacart is too creatively challenged to be able to come up with a better idea of his own in 2 years to use to suck traffic in and get followers on his Twitter feed )
+( * Still there as of January 2018 – presumably Mr Atacart finds it difficult to come up with a better creation of his own in 2 years to attract traffic and followers on his Twitter feed )